National Heritage Area Designation

 How You Can Help

-You can lend support to our efforts to become a National Heritage Area by contacting our legislators in Washington: Senator Bob Casey, Senator Pat Toomey, Congressman Scott Perry, Congressman Patrick Meehan, and Congressman Lloyd Smucker.
+You can help our efforts to become a National Heritage Area by contacting our legislators in Washington to express your support for congressional designation of the Susquehanna National Heritage Area.
+Senator Bob Casey, Senator Pat Toomey, Congressman Scott Perry, Congressman Patrick Meehan, and Congressman Lloyd Smucker.